 A compact en-suite shower room with a walk-in rain shower, WC and washbasin.

 The outside area at Tythe Barn offers guests a great amount of space, with plenty of seating and tables for al fresco dining and relaxing.
-A mixture of wooden decking and artificial grass, the enclosed outside area provides guests with private use of a 6-seater hot tub and charcoal BBQ.
+A mixture of wooden decking and artificial grass, the enclosed outside area provides guests with private use of a 6-seater hot tub.

 Enjoying the Farm and its Facilities